 When it comes to wedding photography, you’ll want to find someone experienced in wedding photography.
 A local photographer will be familiar with the area and have access to the best locations for your photo shoot.

 If you’re on a tight budget, consider asking a friend or family member to take pictures on your wedding day.
+You can also use digital solutions like a virtual photo booth that allows your guests to capture photography throughout the event and automatically share it to a live gallery, so everyone can participate in the event photography.

 Of course, the bridal dress and groom’s suit must be at the top of your list.
 Depending on what you’re looking for, a bridal gown and matching accessories can cost anywhere between $2,000 – $6,000.
 The groom’s suit is usually about one-tenth of the bridal budget.